AdobeXD/plugin-samples/distribution/options.md

 # Distribution options

 Once you have a packaged plugin, you're ready to distribute.
-You can get your plugins into users' hands through the XD in-app plugin manager or via direct distribution.
+You can make your plugin available to users through the XD in-app plugin manager or via direct distribution.

 ## Prerequisite